blumenthal/ubx_robotscenegraph/doc/manual.md

 Of course, all individual agents (with individual IDs) will have to be connected.
 The easiest way is to define a global application ID and enable the "auto mount" capabilities of the SWM.
 I.e. whenever a new agent joins it is automatically added as child to that global application ID.
-In order to activate this functionalyly simply let the World Model Agent automatically generate one as described above and set the ``SWM_GLOBAL_ID`` to the global ID.
+In order to activate this functionality simply let the World Model Agent automatically generate one as described above and set the ``SWM_GLOBAL_ID`` to the global ID.
 E.g.

 ```